 The opportunities in the digital design & innovation space have all come through the lovely people I met during my studies in IDBM.

-The programme embraces design more broadly as a method, mind-set and competitive advantage by focusing on product, service and business design, technology and innovation management.
+We do not work in silos, so why should we study in one?
+IDBM students tackle complex, real-life challenges in multidisciplinary teams and develop holistic perspectives of tomorrow’s challenges.
+The programme embraces design more broadly as a method, mindset and competitive advantage.
+It does so by focusing on product, service and business design, technology and innovation management.
+IDBM graduates have:

-- learn from industry leaders how to create new ideas and execute them with design-driven strategies and processes
+- Competence to manage, develop and lead design-driven strategies.
+Graduates have gained insight into how design is managed and how can its impact be evaluated and analysed.
+They have learnt from industry leaders how to create new ideas and execute them with design-driven strategies and processes.

 Structure of studies